 Greetings.
 Below is a brief introduction, followed by updated announcements for classes I may be teaching.
 If you’d like to get in touch, please goto the contact page.
 Farther down please find my most recent Hand Print Press postings (for books, see the bookstore).

 INTRODUCTION: In 1994, I left my last day job to try and make a living by art.
 I had no idea what that would look like, but a friend who taught anthropology invited me to a slide presentation by a guy who had worked with peasant craftspeople all over the world — mostly helping them to build better devices for cooking with wood.
-His name was Ianto Evans, and he had returned from traveling when he realized that the problems he was trying to solve were not in fact caused by poverty, but by the wasteful and disconnected practices of the wealthy.
+His name was Ianto Evans, and when he returned from his travels, he realized that the problems he was trying to solve were not in fact caused by poverty, but by the economic systems required to establish and maintain a wasteful, exploitative, profit-driven consumer society.

 My vision of art up ’til then had been dominated by a love for stone carving — but I didn’t like the art world, which seemed frivolous, driven by ego and money rather than beauty and service.
 To me, beauty is what we live by, and cannot live without — like sunshine, grass, and water.
 The point of life is to participate in those gifts, and to give all we can to insure that they continue.